artefactual/atom-docs/user-manual/access-content/search-atom.rst

    names such as Esther and Reeves, as well as any email address ending in ".es".

-4. AtoM will reload the page with results.
+4. AtoM will reload the page with results, including a :term:`sort button` (allowing you to sort results by date modified, name, or identifier).
 If there are more than 10 results, a pager will be included at the bottom of the results page.

 .. image:: images/user-searchresults.*
    :align: center